cc-hydrosub/L2SWBM/L2SWBM_v3/config_README.txt

 - [component] Obs Prior Mean Bias and Bias Std.
 Dev: suggest a bias and standard deviation for that bias in the units of the observation.
 Standard deviation, if set to zero, is replaced with 10 for P, E, and R, 30 for NBS, 200 for Channel Flows, and 10 for Diversions.

-- Flow Uncertainty In Percent: Set to TRUE to use the [channel flow or diversion] Uncertainties, FALSE to manually define per observation below this option

 - [component] Obs Std.
 Dev: We define observations y ~ Normal(true + bias, precision).
 Define the precision in terms of standard deviations in the observations' units, or leave zero to